microsoft/rushjs.io-website/pages/commands/rush_add.md

 determined by the current working directory) and then runs "rush update".
 If no version is specified, a version will be automatically detected (typically either the latest version or a version that won't break the "ensureConsistentVersions" policy).
-If a version range is specified, the latest version in the range will be used.
+If a version range (or a workspace range) is specified, the latest version in the range will be used.
 The version will be automatically prepended with a tilde, unless the "--exact" or "--caret" flags are used.
 The "--make-consistent" flag can be used to update all packages with the dependency.

 Optional arguments:
   -h, --help            Show this help message and exit.